-We have three Lake Park District boundaries to note:
+We have two Lake Park District boundaries to note:

-Hamlin County Lake Park District (LP-1) - Click County Tab - Government - for boundary map.
+Hamlin County Lake Park District (LP-1) for zoning - Click Government Tab - County for boundary map.

-However all three districts, unless otherwise zoned, are within 1,000 feet of the ordinary high water line (1,651.5 feet) of Lake Poinsett and Lake Albert and usage shall conform to the regulations for these districts.
+However each district, unless otherwise zoned, are within 1,000 feet of the ordinary high water line (1,651.5 feet) of Lake Poinsett and Lake Albert and usage shall conform to the regulations for these districts.